frikishaan/tiny-crm/README.md

 php artisan db:seed
 ```

+## You might also like
+If you like tiny-crm, check out my other project [Lynx](https://github.com/frikishaan/lynx), an open-source link shortener.
+It’s a great tool for creating and managing shortened links, perfect for tracking campaigns and sharing links more efficiently.

 <!-- ## Need assistance?

 If you need help customizing this application or want to create your own application like this, contact me on [upwork](https://www.upwork.com/services/product/consulting-hr-a-customer-crm-software-1651120102232907776?ref=project_share) or on [LinkedIn](https://www.linkedin.com/in/ishaan-s/). -->